vbaconnet-ledger/developer-portal/_docs/nano-app/submission-form.md

 ## Ready to submit your App for review?

-Once you have finished your work and you have collected all the App items (see [checklist](../deliverables-checklist)), you must enter them in the [form](https://ledger.typeform.com/to/ZFVKrEHN).
+Once you have finished your work and you have collected all the App items (use the [Submission form Content](../deliverables-checklist) as a checklist), you must enter them in the [form](https://ledger.typeform.com/to/ZFVKrEHN).

 Make sure you thoroughly complete the form to ensure a speedy release process.